ssamot/ssamot.github.io/content/posts/apo.md

 9. Church fathers: It has already happened, the Kingdom of God has arrived etc (i.e. full preterism).

-It seems we are at stage 1 of the cycle, but at some point the inevitable period of grief.
+It seems we are at stage 1 of the cycle, but at some point the inevitable realisation that very little is going to happen will sink in.